 It doesn’t help that during the review period I, on a couple of occasions, needed to give the Pixel 7a a charge mid-way through the day – a situation where quicker charging speeds are especially notable.

 For the most part, I usually felt confident the Pixel 7a would last a full day with it generally hitting 5-10% when I came to plugging it in.
-However, on some busier days when my screen on time was above five hours, I would need to give the phone an evening juice-up to make sure I wouldn’t be left with a completely depleted device later in the evening.
+However, on some busier days when my screen on time was above five hours, I would need to give the phone an evening juice-up to make sure I wouldn’t be left with a completely depleted device before bed.

 This sort of endurance is to be expected from a phone that is smaller and, as a result, has a smaller battery.
 But, I would be hard-pressed to truly recommend this to something who is constantly using the phone, with the screen on, all day.